mytrannn22/Airbnb-listings-analysis-5-asian-cities/README.md

 ### 1. Context

 Airbnb Inc. is an American company operating an online marketplace for short- and long-term homestays and experiences.
-Started in 2007 with an air mattress in an extra room, Airbnb today has a market capitalization of over $90 billion with 7M+ listings, 4M+ hosts covering 100K cities and towns in 220+ countries and regions worldwide.
-[1](https://news.airbnb.com/about-us/)
+Started in 2007 with an air mattress in an extra room, Airbnb today has a market capitalization of over $90 billion with 7M+ listings, 4M+ hosts covering 100K cities and towns in 220+ countries and regions worldwide ([1](https://news.airbnb.com/about-us/)).

-However, recently, many countries around the world, including in Asia, have started to place restrictions on Airbnb, especially short-term rentals in order to counteract its negative effects on local residences (it has been accused of inflating house prices, pushing out locals, straining resources and fuelling overtourism) [2](https://www.euronews.com/travel/2023/06/11/italy-malaysia-usa-which-cities-and-countries-are-cracking-down-on-airbnb-style-rentals).
+However, recently, many countries around the world, including in Asia, have started to place restrictions on Airbnb, especially short-term rentals in order to counteract its negative effects on local residences (it has been accused of inflating house prices, pushing out locals, straining resources and fuelling overtourism) ([2](https://www.euronews.com/travel/2023/06/11/italy-malaysia-usa-which-cities-and-countries-are-cracking-down-on-airbnb-style-rentals)).
 These regulations have resulted in dramatic changes on listings and how it runs in different local markets.

 For example, **Japan** enforced new rules in 2018 requiring Airbnbs be registered with the government and limited short-term rentals to 180 days per year.
-A few months after that, nearly 80% of Japan's Airbnbs (unregistered properties) were removed (originally at more than 62,000 has dropped to 13,800 after 3 months accross the country) [3](https://www.travelweekly-asia.com/Destination-Travel/Japan-s-unregistered-rentals-get-the-boot).
+A few months after that, nearly 80% of Japan's Airbnbs (unregistered properties) were removed (originally at more than 62,000 has dropped to 13,800 after 3 months accross the country) ([3](https://www.travelweekly-asia.com/Destination-Travel/Japan-s-unregistered-rentals-get-the-boot)).
 Each property that is showing up today is playing by the rules.
 In **Singapore**, there are currently no licensing requirements for Airbnb properties, however, property rentals must be at least 3 months long (for private properties) or 6 months long (for public properties - HDB).
-HDB flats also cannot be rented out to tourists [4](https://singaporelegaladvice.com/law-articles/is-airbnb-illegal-singapore).
+HDB flats also cannot be rented out to tourists ([4](https://singaporelegaladvice.com/law-articles/is-airbnb-illegal-singapore)).

-Within this context, this project aims to provide broad audiences with the latest big pictures of Airbnb listings (Data dated Jun 2023) in some famous tourist-attracted cities in Asia including **Bangkok, Tokyo, Taipei, Hongkong** and **Singapore**.
+Within this context, this project aims to provide broad audiences with the latest big pictures of Airbnb listings *(Data dated Jun 2023)* in some famous tourist-attracted cities in Asia including **Bangkok, Tokyo, Taipei, Hongkong** and **Singapore**.
 The project will anwser some questions such as: *How many listings and hosts are there is these cities?
 How many listings does each host have?
 Which listings type is more popular?
 Single-listings or multi-listings?
 Short-term or Long-term?
 What types of room are listed?
 How do the prices differ? etc.*

 ### 2. Dataset